truespan/therapytracker/RAZORPAY_EARNINGS_DOCUMENTATION.md

 ### Payout Schedule

-- **Weekly batch payouts on Fridays**
+- **Weekly batch payouts on Saturdays**
 - All `available` earnings are included in the payout batch
-- Payout date is set to next Friday when earnings become `available`
+- Payout date is set to next Saturday when earnings become `available`
 - After payout webhook, earnings status changes to `withdrawn`

 ### Error Handling